-In 2021, number of customers switching electricity supplier increased from 2020 and was all-time highest in Finland.
-The estimated number of customers that switched their supplier was about 584,000 which corresponds about 16.2 per cent of all electricity customers.
-In 2020 the switching rate was 15.5 per cent.
+In 2022 the number of customers switching electricity supplier remained at the same level as in 2021.
+The estimated number of customers that switched their supplier was about 602,000 which corresponds about 16.3 per cent of all electricity customers.
+In 2021 the switching rate was 16.2 per cent.

-For households switching rate was 16.2 percent (15.6 per cent in 2020).
+For households switching rate was 16.3 percent (16.2 per cent in 2021).

-However, these figures might include also supplier switches which are only due to merger of existing suppliers as they might have been treated as supplier switches in the data exchange and thus cannot be not excluded from data.
+However, these figures might include also supplier switches which are only due to merger and bankrupt of existing suppliers as they might have been treated as supplier switches in the data exchange and thus cannot be not excluded from data.
 Thus, actual supplier switching rates might be lower.